Blocks789/C418-Songs-Only/README.md

-basically just for bug reports lol.
+basically just for bug reports and pull requests lol.